Thinking about breast reconstruction

-If you think you might want to have breast reconstruction bacause you have had, or are about to have, breast surgery due to breast cancer|, it's a good idea to mention this before you have a mastectomy|.
-You don’t have to make a definite decision at this stage, but it will help the surgeon to plan your initial surgery.
+It’s important that you have the chance to discuss your options for breast reconstruction before your mastectomy.
+You don’t have to make a definite decision about it at this stage, but it will help the surgeon to plan your initial surgery.

-Women have different reasons for choosing or declining breast reconstruction surgery.
-You may choose it so that you won’t need to wear a breast form| (prosthesis/false breast), or you may feel that breast reconstruction will help you to feel more confident or feminine.
-Alternatively you may decide that you feel comfortable wearing a breast form and that you don’t want to go through the additional surgery and recovery| that breast reconstruction involves.
+Women have breast reconstruction for different reasons.
+You may choose it so that you won’t need to wear a false breast (breast prosthesis/form), or you may feel that breast reconstruction will help you feel more confident or feminine.

-If you decide to have a breast reconstruction, you’ll need to think about the timing of the surgery.
+If you decide to have it done, you will need to think about the timing of the surgery.
 It may be possible to have it at the same time as your mastectomy so that you will have a breast shape immediately after the operation.
 Or you may prefer to finish your cancer treatment first before going ahead with reconstruction.

-Other factors may also affect your decisions about reconstruction, such as your general health, your relationships, commitments and priorities.
+Other factors may also affect your decisions about reconstruction, such as your general health, relationships, commitments and priorities.

 Breast reconstruction usually involves having two or more operations over a period of 6–12 months to get the best appearance for your new breast.

-You may find it reassuring to know that breast reconstruction doesn’t increase the chance of the cancer coming back.
+Breast reconstruction doesn’t increase the chance of the cancer coming back.
 And it doesn’t interfere with your doctors’ ability to detect the cancer if it comes back in the breast area.

 It may be helpful to think about the possible benefits and limitations of breast reconstruction before making your decision.